 A WORKING FARM AND PLACE OF INNOVATION

 Straus Dairy Farm has strived to create a sustainable farming model that builds soil and protects water quality while developing practices and techniques that are economically viable.
 In 2004, Albert installed a methane digester—converting a potent pollutant into an energy source—paving the way for renewable electricity and on-farm electric vehicles.
 In 2021, a highly successful trial, the first of its kind took place at Straus Dairy Farm, testing a seaweed additive for dairy cows, proving to dramatically reduce their enteric methane emissions (cow burps).
-When the certified organic additive becomes available at scale in 2023, Albert Straus’ organic dairy farm will be the first dairy using this red seaweed.
+When the certified organic additive becomes available at scale, Albert Straus’ organic dairy farm will be the first dairy using this red seaweed.

 Organic farming is the foundation for a carbon-neutral dairy farming model and is crucial to helping change our farming and food systems around the world.
 Upon implementation, Straus Dairy Farm’s organic milk will have a climate-positive footprint and equal or lower climate impact to non-dairy, plant-based alternatives.
 This is based on a greenhouse gas footprint that includes agriculture and food manufacturing emissions.